rmrt1n/rmrt1n.github.io/articles/generative-testing.md

 [^5]: There are some approaches that address this problem (somewhat), e.g. [metamorphic testing](https://en.wikipedia.org/wiki/metamorphic_testing).
 It solves this by using oracles derived from the tests themselves (through special properties called metamorphic relations), but it's not a universal solution.

-[^6]: this is probably why shrinking in pbt works. while the original intent is too create a simpler representation for debugging, the fact remains that the same bugs found in larger inputs can usually be reproduced in smaller ones.
+[^6]: This is probably why shrinking in pbt works.
+While the original intent is to create a simpler representation for debugging, the fact remains that the same bugs found in larger inputs can usually be reproduced in smaller ones.

 [^7]: I tried to keep the explanation short earlier, so here's a concrete example.
 Some of my integration tests share a single, in-memory NATS server.
 When tests used the same seed, I noticed they would sometimes fail.
 The reason for this is that multiple tests were accessing the same NATS subjects, even though the tests were meant to be isolated.
 Using a different seed for each test solves this.